jo56/pedalboard-audio-studio/README.md

 ### Recommended: Railway backend + Cloudflare Pages frontend

+The project includes `railway.json` configured for automatic Railway deployments using Nixpacks.

 1. Push this repository to GitHub so both platforms can access it.
 2. **Railway (backend)**
-   - Create a new service from the `backend/` directory.
+   - Create a new service and connect your GitHub repository.
-   - Set the build command to `pip install uv && uv sync` and the start command to `uv run uvicorn main:app --host 0.0.0.0 --port $PORT`.
+   - Railway will automatically detect `railway.json` and use Nixpacks builder.
+   - Set the root directory to `backend/` in Railway settings.
+   - Add environment variables:
-   - Add an environment variable `CORS_ALLOWED_ORIGINS` listing your Cloudflare Pages domain (comma separated if you have multiple origins).
+     - `CORS_ALLOWED_ORIGINS` - Your Cloudflare Pages domain (comma separated for multiple origins)
+     - `LOCAL_DEPLOYMENT=false` - Enable rate limiting in production
    - Attach a volume if you need processed audio or presets to persist across deployments.
 3. **Cloudflare Pages (frontend)**
    - Create a Pages project from the same repo and set the root directory to `frontend`.
    - Use `npm run build` as the build command and `dist` as the output directory.
    - Define `VITE_API_URL` (for both Preview and Production environments) with the public Railway URL from step 2.
 4. Rebuild both services.
 The frontend will talk to the backend via the configured API URL with CORS automatically satisfied.

-See **[DEPLOYMENT.md](./DEPLOYMENT.md)** for alternate topologies (single-service Railway, Vercel, Render, Fly.io, AWS) and additional configuration tips.

 ## Development Notes